Slowly I Turned: Depictions

+The Three Stooges performed the sketch in Gents Without Cents, a September 1944 short, as part of a show they put on within the movie.
+The Stooges' version, in which the trigger phrase is "Niagara Falls", was filmed in 1943 for the feature film Good Luck, Mr. Yates, but the scene was cut at the last minute.
+Instead of wasting the footage, producer-director Jules White built Gents Without Cents around it.
+In their version, Moe is the storyteller and Curly the innocent victim; the trigger is "Niagara Falls".
+In a unique twist, the third character to arrive (Larry) is the object of Moe's hatred, who is also triggered by the words, but beats up Curly and not Moe.
+Curly tries to trigger Moe to attack Larry, but instead they both attack Curly, chasing him off the stage.
+Moe would later perform a version of the sketch on his own as the storyteller on an episode of The Mike Douglas Show.

-Abbott and Costello performed the "Pokomoko" version in their 1944 film Lost in a Harem, and later did a "Niagara Falls" version for their early '50s television show, with Sidney Fields, who played many characters, as the delusional man beating Costello while they were both locked in a jail cell.
+Abbott and Costello performed the "Pokomoko" version in their August 1944 film Lost in a Harem, and later did a "Niagara Falls" version for their early '50s television show, with Sidney Fields, who played many characters on the show, as the delusional man beating Costello while they are both locked in a jail cell.
 The television version ended with Costello’s troublesome lawyer, also played by Fields, entering the scene.
-Costello asks for the lawyer to take the case of the storytelling stranger, and the lawyer says, "Help him out?
+Costello asks the lawyer to take the case of the storytelling stranger, and the lawyer says, "Help him out?
 I don’t know anything about him!
 What’s his name?
 Where is he from?"
-Costello whispers in the Fields' ear, to which he responds aloud, "Niagara Falls?" and then he is immediately attacked.
-Another variation on the Abbott and Costello Show was the Susquehanna Hat Company/Bagel Street routine, also done as the Floogle Street routine.
-The January 1952 episode of The Colgate Comedy Hour included the sketch, Abbott and Costello again, but providing Errol Flynn a surprise opportunity to attempt the delusional fellow.
+Costello whispers in Fields' ear, to which he responds aloud, "Niagara Falls?" and is immediately attacked by the crazed storyteller.
+Another variation which also appeared on a different episode of the show was the Susquehanna Hat Company/Bagel Street routine, also done as the Floogle Street routine.
+The January 1952 episode of The Colgate Comedy Hour included the sketch, once again with Abbott and Costello, but with Errol Flynn playing the delusional man.

-The Three Stooges performed the sketch (as part of the show they put on within the movie, as they play performers) in Gents Without Cents, a 1944 short.
-In their version, the final punchline is that the third character to arrive (played by Larry) is, in fact, the object of the hate of the storyteller (played by Moe).
-However, even though Curly (who has just been repeatedly beaten up by Moe and Larry, who is also triggered by the sketch’s word, which is "Niagara Falls") eggs him on, Moe refuses to attack Larry and instead they make peace.
-Curly then says "Niagara Falls" and both Moe and Larry chase him off the stage and at the end of the short when the Stooges and their new wives driving on their honeymoon.
-Moe would later perform a version of the sketch on his own as the storyteller on an episode of The Mike Douglas Show.

-The routine also appears in episode 19, "The Ballet" of season 1 of I Love Lucy, with Lucy playing the stranger with a kind face and a clown playing the storyteller, with the trigger word "Martha".
+The routine also appears in episode 19, "The Ballet" (1952), of season 1 of I Love Lucy, with Lucy playing the stranger with a kind face and a clown playing the storyteller, with the trigger word "Martha".
 Lucille Ball later performed the "Martha" version on CBS Opening Night in 1963, now playing the vagabond storyteller herself, with Phil Silvers as the stranger with the kind face.

-Danny Thomas and Joey Faye reprised the routine in Season 8, episode 20 ("Good Old Burlesque") of The Danny Thomas Show.
-Hawkeye Pierce (played by Alan Alda) references this routine in the second-season M*A*S*H episode "Dr. Pierce and Mr. Hyde", in which the sleep-deprived surgeon insists on responding to an ambulance arrival.

-Steve Martin's character Rigby Reardon had a similar trigger, the words "cleaning woman", in his film noir homage Dead Men Don't Wear Plaid.

-Milton Berle's performance of this routine was played on the Dr. Demento radio show several times using the trigger word "Buffalo".